 Wedding music is the heart and soul of the celebration, and the repertoire deserves thoughtful and careful preparation.
 Selected songs must be carefully orchestrated to fit the mood of each part of the wedding: whether playing in the background, flowing seamlessly between the ceremony and the cocktail hour, or pumping up the dancers.
 From the recessional to the last dance, music is the soundtrack of your important day.

-Whether you hire one entertainer to provide the music from beginning to end, or a combination of a string quartet, DJ, and live band, you will have different musical approaches to consider to keep the right tone and energy during different parts of the wedding.
+Whether you hire one entertainer to provide the music from beginning to end, or a combination of a string quartet.
+Additionally, choose from an Outer Banks wedding DJ, or live band, you will have different musical approaches to consider to keep the right tone and energy during different parts of the wedding.